RaphaelRibes/GeCKO-MTruncatula/READS_MAPPING/README.md

 - *REFERENCE:*&nbsp;&nbsp;&nbsp;The path to the reference file in fasta format (must end with .fa, .fas or .fasta).

 *If you set CREATE_SUB_BAMS to TRUE, you either have to provide a bed file:*
 - *BED:*&nbsp;&nbsp;&nbsp;The path to the bed file listing regions of interest to count reads in.
-Optionnal: can be left blank ("").
+Optional: can be left blank ("").

 *Or to provide ALL of the three following parameters to automatically create a bed file containing the genomic regions with enough coverage in your dataset:*
 - *BED_MIN_MEAN_COV:*&nbsp;&nbsp;&nbsp;The minimum mean depth per sample (number of reads per base) to keep a genomic region.
-Optionnal: can be left blank ("").
+Optional: can be left blank ("").
 - *BED_MAX_DIST:*&nbsp;&nbsp;&nbsp;The maximum distance between two regions.
 If several regions are separated by a smaller distance than this, they will be merged into a single one.
-Optionnal: can be left blank ("").
+Optional: can be left blank ("").
 - *BED_MIN_LENGTH:*&nbsp;&nbsp;&nbsp;The minimum length to keep a region after merging.
-Optionnal: can be left blank ("").
+Optional: can be left blank ("").

 **MAPPING PARAMETERS**
 - *MAPPER:*&nbsp;&nbsp;&nbsp;The name of the mapper you want to use.
 Currently implemented options are 'bwa-mem2_mem', 'bwa_mem', 'bowtie2' and 'minimap2'.